It’s back-to-school time again…but this year is different. Your student is going to college!

-They will have to study harder and independently.
-Remind your student of the many resources on campus to help them be successful.
-These resources include tutoring centers on campus.
-Many students think the tutoring center is not for them…it is!
-The center offers tutoring in most subjects from math to biology to writing an effective paper.
 Remind your student that the syllabus they got on the first day of class will be their friend.
-Encourage them to make copies of the syllabus from each class, post copies in their room by their desk and make a binder for their classes with their syllabus as the first page.
+Encourage them to make copies of the syllabus from each class so they can keep copies at their desk and also make a binder for their classes with the syllabus as the first page.

 See our “Academic success checklists for students and parents” for more great suggestions.

 2. Understand your student might start college with the goal of being a doctor… and may end their four years with a degree in communication.

 Many students change their goals as they go through college.
 Support your student as they explore opportunities and possibly work through the process of changing their major.

 3. Encourage them to get to know their professors.

 The professor can be a vital player in the life of your student and, down the road, a reference as your student applies for internships, jobs and perhaps graduate school.
 They should introduce themselves to the professor, ask questions and take advantage of the office hours professors set aside just to talk to students.